-New Englanders just weathered the worst cold snap that we’ve faced in 100 years, complete with a new phenomenon known as a “bombcyclone.”
-Now don’t be mistaken, a “bombcyclone” does not involve Armageddon, the sky falling, or even blackouts due to energy shortages.
-But you’d have thought so based on the news over the past two weeks.
-The reality is that while the cold drove up wholesale electricity prices – particularly during the few hours each day when power demand is at a peak (mostly mornings and evenings when we’re all at home) – our energy system weathered the frigid temps remarkably well, and clean energy excelled.
+Following a week of mild temperatures, New England is bracing for the cold to come.
+Last year, we weathered the worst cold snap that we’d faced in 100 years, complete with a new phenomenon known as a “bomb cyclone.”
+Now don’t be mistaken, this “bomb cyclone” did not involve Armageddon, the sky falling, or even blackouts due to energy shortages.
+But you’d have thought so based on the news.
+The reality is that while wholesale electricity prices increased a bit with the cold – particularly during the few hours each day when power demand was at a peak (mostly mornings and evenings when everyone is at home) – our energy system weathered the frigid temps remarkably well, and clean energy excelled.

 That didn’t prevent supporters of big gas pipeline projects, including our electricity grid operator and the gas industry, from once again trying to instill fear in us.
 Their increasingly tired argument: That without expensive new gas infrastructure projects, we are doomed to high electricity prices, unreliable power, and oil emissions polluting our air.

 But we’ve been here before.
-We didn’t buy into their arguments then, and we’re not buying them now.
+We didn’t buy into Big Gas’s arguments then, and we’re not buying them now.
 New Englanders simply won’t foot the bill for billions of dollars’ worth of new pipelines that our climate and wallets cannot afford – and that aren’t actually needed to keep the lights on and our homes warm.
-And lessons we’ve learned over the past year, including through this recent cold spell, only hardened that resolve.
+And lessons we’ve learned over the past year, including through last year’s cold spell, only hardened that resolve.

-We’ve been hearing from various quarters, particularly from our grid and markets operator ISO-New England, that without more gas pipelines we will be at risk of power shortages.
-This claim has never had merit, and the last couple of weeks dispelled the claim altogether.
+We’ve heard from various quarters, particularly from our grid and markets operator ISO-New England, that without more gas pipelines we will be at risk of power shortages.
+This claim has never had merit, and last winter dispelled it altogether.

 Clean Energy and Hydropower Kicked In to Fill the Gas Gap